jcolag/silver-bat-01-seeking-refuge/text/09-jailbreak.md

 "I believe you're overlooking one significant resource in our tool-chest," Saifuddin interrupts.
 "One of us is an escape artist who *might* be able to pick a lock or two."

 "Ta-da!
 Guilty!"
 Alexia bows.
-I motion and she gets to work, one lock at a time, an astonishing few seconds per lock.
+I motion, and she gets to work, one lock at a time, an astonishing few seconds per lock.
 Twelve attempts, twelve open cell doors, over a hundred refugees to get out of here.

 I jump up on a chair, stifling a scream when my leg reminds me that's a bad idea, to quiet them all down.
 "We are here to get you out," I shout, pausing to give the bilingual people a moment to translate for the others.
-We need to move quickly, though, and may need to fight our way out.
+"We need to move quickly, though, and may need to fight our way out.
 If anybody feels safer staying, we disagree, but if so, you can and should return to your cell before any new guards arrive."
 Nobody does.
 In fact, several of them step forward.

 "We will help you fight."